Diana Batchelor

 What happens when victims and survivors are given the chance to communicate with the people who committed an offence against them?
 Why do people choose to communicate with one another, and what they get from it?
 How does this type of informal communication affect victims' expectations and experiences of formal criminal justice mechanisms?

-Details of Diana's work history can be found on her linkedin page.
-This site is a collection of resources based on her research.
+This page is a collection of resources based on Diana's research.

 Resources